 The Community Resilience Building Workshop identified the following top recommendations to improve resilience in Walpole.
 Additional information for these recommendations can be found in the Community Resilience Building Workshop Summary of Findings (2019).
 The highest priority items that are also management needs in the town include:

-• Conduct a field inventory of culverts and bridges
+Conduct a field inventory of culverts and bridges

-• Complete a town-wide dam inventory and assessment of all public and private dams

-• Develop a comprehensive tree, forest and land management program

-• Assess additional mosquito/tick/pest control options

-• Increase maintenance of catch basins, conveyances and detention ponds The moderate priority recommendations that are also management needs include:

-• Perform a risk assessment of the drinking water pump stations

-• Study the possibility of expanding the public water supply

-• Provide public education and outreach to private well owners

-• Continue to offer extended hours at public swimming pools

-• Pursue opportunities to fund open space acquisition
+- Complete a town-wide dam inventory and assessment of all public and private dams - Develop a comprehensive tree, forest and land management program - Assess additional mosquito/tick/pest control options - Increase maintenance of catch basins, conveyances and detention ponds The moderate priority recommendations that are also management needs include: - Perform a risk assessment of the drinking water pump stations to understand potential vulnerabilities for this important infrastructure, such as floods or extreme weather events - Study the possibility of expanding the public water supply - Provide public education and outreach to private well owners - Continue to offer extended hours at public swimming pools - Pursue opportunities to fund open space acquisition

-• Continue to develop relationship with the Neponset River Watershed Association

-• Develop a management plan for Great Cedar Swamp
+- Continue to develop relationship with the Neponset River Watershed Association - Develop a management plan for Great Cedar Swamp